sudhanshudigital/sekuliServer/README.md

 11) Drag n Drop: This is dragDrop feature. required parameters are :

-Paramater = comamd, Value = dragDrop
+Paramater = command, Value = dragDrop

-Paramater = images1, Value = x.png
+Paramater = image1, Value = x.png

-Paramater = images2, Value = y.png
+Paramater = image2, Value = y.png

 (Assumptions : x.png is the name of image that you want to be move into y.png image representing elemnet)